ionicstraw/HeOutedHisMotivesLikeAnIdiot2019WantedMeToNotBeInNYC_WantedMeToGetIntoALowerRankingSchoolLikeHimself/README.md

 but i didnt care what he said

 he wrote that email first thing in the morning, like he was in a hurry to write that email, fking moron

+did it work?
+NO. did i stop writing to you? no i didnt. did i stop re-applying? no i didnt. he's a fking loser, there's a special place in hell for ppl like this u and i both know that. hes absolute trash in academia.